Church of Saint George (Lod)

+The 19th-century church is located adjacent to the 15th-century Great Mosque of Lod.
+The original site containing both the church and the mosque was a former medieval church that was destroyed in the 12th century; and rebuilt during the Crusader period.

 History

 Byzantine establishment

 The church of Saint George was first established in Lod by the Byzantines and stood in the 5th-7th centuries.
 It was probably shaped as a basilica whose three aisles terminated at the east end in semi-circular apses.
-Beside the main church, the complex also contained a second, smaller one just southwest of it.
+Beside the basilica, the complex also contained a second, smaller church, to its southwest.
 The Christian site was destroyed in 614 by the Sasanids during the war which led to them conquering Jerusalem.

 The Byzantine basilica may have had just one apse with two irregular pastophoria (chambers).